xmorose/xmorose/README.md

 - **Audio on the web** — Web Audio API, MIDI, sound libraries
 - **Server setup & maintenance** — Linux, Docker, Kubernetes

-Open to pretty much anything web-related, or not i don't really care as long as it's interesting.
-If you've got something weirder or more niche, even better.
+Mostly web-related stuff, but honestly i don't really care as long as it's interesting.
+The weirder and more niche, the better.

 ---

 <p align="center">
-  <i>If you've got a project, an idea, or just want to chat, just write a mail!</i><br>
+  <i>If you want to talk about any of this, just write a mail!</i><br>
   <a href="mailto:hello@mschwarz.dev">hello@mschwarz.dev</a>
 </p>